tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

   * Longer-term positive appreciation from the Stakeholder because that post-implementation meeting forced them to evaluate the difference in greater detail
   * Repeat all of the above for your minions and add in higher morale and extra willingness to work with you on future projects
   * Higher levels of Business-IT engagement and the perception that your on the business side of the business/ivory-tower-techie divide
-  * All of these items are reportable for your year-end review, your bosses year-end review, your Stakeholder's year-end review…
+  * All of these items are reportable for your year-end review, your bosses year-end review, your Stakeholder's year-end review...

 Or if we go back to the beginning we could spend 4-8 hours less and simply complete the project, one more easily ignored item when we share our tasks in the staff meeting.